collinaryart/Project-Management/README.md

 # Project Management for Game Development
-These documents detail the DLC development for one of the client's (PixelForge Games') existing titles.
+These mock documents detail the development of a game DLC, for the client PixelForge Games.

-The KPIs are to boost player retention over 18 months.
+The project timeline is 5 months, with a budget of $240,000. \nThe KPIs are to boost player retention over 18 months.
 Specifically, Week 1 (W1) retention is to increase by 30%,
 Month 1 (M1) retention by 25% and
 Three-Month (M3) retention by 10%.